Distributed Computing and Evolutionary Games

 Distributed systems involve agents that consume, compete for, or produce a common good or service.
 Evolutionary game theory can provide a natural framework to study how the selfish interests of the agents can be balanced with corresponding incentive mechanisms to ensure that stable strategies for cooperation emerge.
 Our research, which comes under the general frameworks of distributed computing and computational game theory, seeks to explore computational models for a variety of problems that entail designing and analyzing mechanisms for social good.

-Keywords/Areas of Study: Computer Science, Game Theory, Algorithms
+Computer Science, Game Theory, Algorithms

-Hourly Time Commitment (Per Week): 5 hours
+Hourly Time Commitment (per week)

-Length of Commitment: One semester, with possible extension to two or more semesters depending on progress.
+One semester, with possible extension to two or more semesters depending on progress.

-Modality: Online
+Online

-Type of Opportunity:
+Type of Opportunity

-- Credit- or course-based (e.g., independent study, capstone project)
+Credit- or course-based (e.g., independent study, capstone project), Volunteer (e.g., research assistant)

-Contact Faculty Lead:
+Contact Faculty Lead

 Sunil Shende